octopus-db/documentation/docs/source/usage.rst

 In this example, we will generate a Shapefile of Australian fluvial OSL dates from publications newer than the year 2000, derived from sediments or dating quartz, collected by core or by auger.

 1. Navigate to the *Layers* menu
-2. Select *‘OSL collection’* under *‘Fluvial deposits’* under *‘Sahul Sedimentary Archives’*
+2. Select *'OSL collection'* under *'Fluvial deposits'* under *'Sahul Sedimentary Archives'*
 3. Navigate to the *Filters* menu
-4. Select the *‘Sahul Sedimentary Archives: Fluvial deposits: OSL collection’* drop-down menu.
-Leave *‘Match Type’* set to *‘All’* (default)
+4. Select the *'Sahul Sedimentary Archives: Fluvial deposits: OSL collection'* drop-down menu.
+Leave *'Match Type'* set to *'All'* (default)
-5. Choose *‘Year’* from the drop-down menu
+5. Choose *'Year'* from the drop-down menu
-6. Click *‘Add Rule’*
+6. Click *'Add Rule'*
-7. Select *‘>’* (greater than) from the drop-down menu
+7. Select *'>'* (greater than) from the drop-down menu
-8. Type *‘2000’* in the text box
+8. Type *'2000'* in the text box
 9. Click anywhere outside of the text box to confirm
-10. Click *‘Add Group’* above this filter
+10. Click *'Add Group'* above this filter
-11. In the new group that appears below your first filter, change the *‘Match Type’* to *‘Any’*
+11. In the new group that appears below your first filter, change the *'Match Type'* to *'Any'*
-12. Select *‘Type of material used’* from the drop-down list
+12. Select *'Type of material used'* from the drop-down list
-13. Click *‘Add Rule’*
+13. Click *'Add Rule'*
-14. Select *‘Sediment’* from the drop-down menu under *‘Type of material used’*
+14. Select *'Sediment'* from the drop-down menu under *'Type of material used'*
-15. Select *‘Type of mineral used’* from the drop-down list
+15. Select *'Type of mineral used'* from the drop-down list
-16. Click the *‘Add Rule’* button again
+16. Click the *'Add Rule'* button again
-17. Select *‘Quartz’* from the drop-down menu under *‘Type of material used’*
+17. Select *'Quartz'* from the drop-down menu under *'Type of material used'*
-18. Within the Filter menu, scroll back up to the top of the menu and click *‘Add Group’*
+18. Within the Filter menu, scroll back up to the top of the menu and click *'Add Group'*
-19. Scroll down to your new group and change *‘Match Type’* to *‘Any’*
+19. Scroll down to your new group and change *'Match Type'* to *'Any'*
-20. Select *‘Sample collection method’* from the drop-down menu
+20. Select *'Sample collection method'* from the drop-down menu
-21. Click *‘Add Rule’*
+21. Click *'Add Rule'*
-22. Leave the default option of *‘Auger’* for *‘Sample collection method’*
+22. Leave the default option of *'Auger'* for *'Sample collection method'*
-23. Click *‘Add Rule’*
+23. Click *'Add Rule'*
-24. Select *‘Core’* from the second drop-down menu
+24. Select *'Core'* from the second drop-down menu
 25. Navigate to the *Export Data* menu
-26. Select *‘Sahul Sedimentary Archives: Fluvial deposits: OSL collection’* from the first drop-down menu
+26. Select *'Sahul Sedimentary Archives: Fluvial deposits: OSL collection'* from the first drop-down menu
-27. Leave *‘Shapefile’* (default) in the second drop-down menu
+27. Leave *'Shapefile'* (default) in the second drop-down menu
-28. Choose your intended use of the data from the third drop-down menu (e.g. *‘Research (other)’*)
+28. Choose your intended use of the data from the third drop-down menu (e.g. *'Research (other)'*)
-29. Click *‘Export Layer’*
+29. Click *'Export Layer'*

 Use case #3
 ^^^^^^^^^^^